 Feast on fresh fish, pit your wits against local domino players, or browse the stalls selling leather goods, pottery, wood carvings, clothing and paintings.
 Later on, the party takes off with live music or DJs, young and old dancing on the waterfront and plenty of good-natured socialising.

 Fish Friday gets very busy between December and April, peak season on the island, come early (most stalls open at about 7pm) or be prepared to queue.

-This sample itinerary will give you an idea of what is possible when you travel in Oistins, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Oistins, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 We’ve selected a range of accommodation options for when you visit Oistins.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.